 There’s liability risk involved with every event, every vendor, every contractor, and every visitor and employee that steps onto your fairgrounds.
-Effective ways to reduce your fair’s exposure are: 1) to be a member of the fairs’ General Liability Program, 2) to require that all facility renters, vendors and contractors provide proof of insurance coverage naming your fair and the state of California as additional insureds, and 3) to adhere to CFSA’s request that all CFSA General Liability pool members submit copies of contract certificates of insurance to CFSA for review to ensure they meet CFSA’s insurance requirements.
-You’ll find more information about this review service farther down on this page.
+Effective ways to reduce your fair’s exposure are: 1) to be a member of the fairs’ General Liability Program managed by CFSA, 2) to require that all facility renters, vendors and contractors provide proof of insurance coverage naming your fair and the state of California as additional insureds, and 3) to adhere to CFSA’s request that all CFSA General Liability pool members submit copies of contract certificates of insurance to CFSA for review to ensure they meet CFSA’s insurance requirements.
+You’ll find more information about this review service detailed farther down this page.

-The fairs’ General Liability Program, administered by CFSA and shared by all participating pool members, provides protection for risks or liabilities arising from personal injury, including bodily injury and property damage, in addition to employment practices liability, public official errors and omissions liability (for District Agricultural Associations and other public agencies), and non-profit organization liability, including directors and officers liability for non-profit corporations.
-Our Special Events, Revenue Protection, and Property Insurance programs fall under its auspices as well.
+The fairs’ General Liability pool program, administered by CFSA and shared by all participating pool members, provides protection for risks or liabilities arising from personal injury, including bodily injury and property damage, in addition to employment practices liability, public official errors and omissions liability (for District Agricultural Associations [DAAs] and other public agencies), and non-profit organization liability, including directors and officers liability for non-profit corporations.
+Our Special Events and Revenue Protection programs fall under its auspices as well.

 When a certificate does not meet CFSA’s insurance requirements, we will work on your behalf to correct the deficiencies.
-Then, should an incident occur on your fairgrounds during an event, the liability can be shifted to the appropriate insurance carrier.
+Then, should an incident occur on your fairgrounds during an event, the liability can be transferred or tendered to the appropriate insurance carrier.

-CFSA also reviews hazardous contracts for all DAA fairs – pool members and nonmembers – through a contract with the California Department of Food and Agriculture.
-Again, our goal is to ensure that all certificates meet insurance requirements agreed upon by CFSA and the Division of Fairs and Expositions.
+CFSA also reviews all hazardous contracts for all DAA fairs (regardless of the dollar amount) – pool members and nonmembers – through a contract with the California Department of Food and Agriculture.
+Again, our goal is to ensure that all certificates meet insurance requirements agreed upon by CFSA and the Fairs and Expositions Branch.

-In 2017, California Fair Services Authority (CFSA) reviewed 3,657 fair contracts (up from 3,564 in 2016) submitted to California’s fairs by vendors, contractors and others wishing to use a fair’s facilities for hazardous or nonhazardous activities and events.
-And of these, approximately 25% contained errors that CFSA caught and corrected.
+In 2019, CFSA reviewed 3,455 fair contracts submitted to California’s fairs by vendors, contractors and others wishing to use a fair’s facilities for hazardous and/or nonhazardous activities and events.
+Of these contracts, approximately 25% contained errors that CFSA caught and corrected.
 The most frequent error?
 Additional insured language not listed.

-If you have a question about any aspect of the General Liability Program, please contact Tom Amberson, (916) 263-6180 or firstname.lastname@example.org.
+If you have a question about any aspect of the General Liability Program, please contact CFSA’s Executive Director Rebecca Desmond (916) 263-6161.